astronomer/docs/astro/add-user.md

 ## Prerequisites

-To add a user to Astro, you must have at least one of the following permissions:

-- To invite a user to your Organization, you need Organization Owner permissions.
+- To add or remove Organization users, you need Organization Owner permissions.
-- To invite a user to a specific Workspace, you need Workspace Admin permissions for that Workspace.
+- To add or remove Workspace users, you need Workspace Admin permissions for that Workspace.
 The user must also already be a part of the Organization that hosts the Workspace.

 ## Add a user to an Organization

-To add a user to an Organization:

 1. In the Cloud UI's Organization view, open the **People** tab.
 2. Click **Invite member**: